-After developing a vision and teaching goals, you can create a professional development plan to prompt your learning and growth in all of the areas I have addressed above.
+After developing a vision and teaching goals, you can create a professional development plan to prompt your learning and growth in the areas I have addressed above.
 While this strategy may require time, it is helpful to remember that we always make time for whatever we believe is most important.
 Being an educator is not sustaining a focus on job functions; rather, it cultivates a love of what you do and learning how to excel for the benefit of your students.
 Becoming an engaging antonym and highly qualified effective educator occurs when you decide that teaching students is only part of the learning process.
 You work to transform who you are and how you function while working and interacting with your students.